AstralNetwork/rxl.js/README.md

 All code examples will be listed within the examples.js file (https://github.com/AstralNetwork/rxl.js/blob/main/examples.js).
 Everything is pretty simple and easy to save you the hassle of thinking out of your mind while implementing it.

+## Why rxl.js

+rxl.js is a beginner friendly Roblox API Wrapper, meaning that everything within is simplified, easy to read and well organized.

 ## Current functions [1.1.2]

     getUserdataFromId,